Mohammed-Taysser/portfolio/README.md

 - No jQuery require
 - Minify both html, css and javascript
-- build with PWA in mind
+- Build with PWA in mind
+- Fully responsive with Modern Design

 ## Misc